Saranyajayakumaran/Expensify/README.md

 - Budget and goal tracking:
         Introduce budgeting tools that allow user to set spending limits for different categories.
 - Enable notifications:
-        Enable notification when amount the total amount is reducing from income.
+        Enable notification when the expense amount is more than income.
 - Monthly spread sheeet:
         Enable monthly spreadsheet for every month to track the expense and income.
 - Multi currency support: